FirebirdSQL/jaybird-manual/src/jaybird_manual.md

     can't be switched off in ClassicServer architecture and in previous Firebird versions.

-[^7]: All versions of Firebird including 2.0 allow to define validity
+[^7]: All versions of Firebird upto 2.5 allow to define validity
     constraints despite the table(s) contain data that do not satisfy them.
 Only the new records will be validated, and it is responsibility of the database administrator to ensure the validity